 With the emergence of new technologies and the internet, the protection of intellectual property rights has only increased.
 Every business has a suite of intellectual properties which need to be protected.
 These include trademark subsisting in brand names, design rights in the structure and form of the products, copyright in the software, patents in the new inventions, etc. To know more about intellectual property, please refer to our guide and here.

 Since arbitration allows parties to appoint arbitrators of their choice, parties can appoint experts in the field of IPR to adjudicate their dispute.
-IPR like patents requires a deep understanding of the inventions involved and the technicalities for a valid patent as well.
+IPR, like patents, requires a deep understanding of the inventions involved and the technicalities for a valid patent as well.
 In such a case, experts are better suited to decide the matter.
-This is also more suitable than the jury system in some common law jurisdictions like USA where members of the public are made to decide the matter.
+This is also more suitable than the jury system in some common law jurisdictions like the USA, where members of the public are made to decide the matter.

-Parties to arbitration including the arbitrators, witnesses, experts, etc. are required to keep confidential all information in relation to the arbitration.
-The fact regarding the existence of the dispute and arbitration proceedings, outcome thereof, information disclosed during arbitration, commercially sensitive information like IPR, trade secrets, business know-how can be kept secret, through this requirement of confidentiality.
+Parties to arbitration, including the arbitrators, witnesses, experts, etc., are required to keep confidential all information in relation to the arbitration.
+The fact regarding the existence of the dispute and arbitration proceedings, the outcome thereof, information disclosed during arbitration, commercially sensitive information like IPR, trade secrets, and business know-how can be kept secret, through this requirement of confidentiality.
 General litigation procedures are normally open to the public.
 For this reason, arbitrations are a more attractive option in IPR disputes than litigation.

 The United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, 1958 (NY Convention) requires member states to recognise and enforce foreign arbitral awards.
 With 167 signatories, IPR dispute arbitral awards passed in the jurisdiction of any one member state can be enforced in any other member state with ease.
 This prevents a multinational company that has IPR registered in multiple jurisdictions from having to file suits in each of those jurisdictions in order to claim relief.

 Considering the aforementioned benefits, arbitration seems like the perfect solution.
-However, there are certain factors that have to be considered prior to initiating arbitration proceedings against the third party infringer or contractual party.
+However, there are certain factors that have to be considered prior to initiate arbitration proceedings against the third party infringer or contractual party.

 Intellectual property rights are conferred by states and hence are generally adjudicated by the state’s courts.
 The NY Convention allows for courts of a member state to refuse enforcement of an arbitral award if it concerns a subject matter which is not capable of being settled by arbitration.
 Some types of disputes which are not arbitrable generally include consumer matters, criminal matters, bankruptcy, etc. Therefore, prior to commencing arbitration, it is to be determined whether an IPR dispute is arbitrable in that state.